Bank of the Philippine Islands: Colonial period

 On September 3, 1869, following a revolution which overthrew Isabella II, the name was changed to Banco Español-Filipino.
 In January 1892, the bank moved from the Royal Custom House in Intramuros to the new business district of Binondo after it found out that Intramuros was becoming "economically inactive".
 It moved to 4 Plaza Cervantes corner Juan Luna Street which was at that time a prime property owned by the Dominican friars.

 The first branch of Banco Español-Filipino outside Manila was opened in Iloilo City on March 15, 1897.
 However, the idea to set up branches outside Manila was formulated as far back as the 1850s, with the first branch planned to be opened in Bacolor, the capital of Pampanga at the time.
 However, by then, Iloilo and other provinces in Panay had become more productive than Pampanga in the sugar industry, hence the move to open the first branch in Iloilo.

 Following the cession of the Philippines to the United States with the signing of the 1898 Treaty of Paris, the bank changed from a Spanish institution to a Philippine one.
 On January 1, 1912, a decision by the shareholders of Banco Español-Filipino changed the name to the present Bank of the Philippine Islands (BPI) or Banco de las Islas Filipinas in Spanish.
-The basis for the name change was Republic Act No. 1790, passed on October 12, 1907, which permitted the bank to change its name.
-The bank was also privatized during the American colonial period.
+The basis for the name change was Act No. 1790, passed on October 12, 1907, which permitted the bank to change its name.
+The bank was also fully privatised during the American colonial period.

 Following World War II, BPI was actively involved in the post-war reconstruction of the Philippines.
-In 1949, with the establishment of the Central Bank of the Philippines (now the Bangko Sentral ng Pilipinas), BPI lost the right to issue Philippine pesos, a right it had since the Spanish colonial era and during the American colonial period.
+In 1949, with the establishment of the Central Bank of the Philippines (now the Bangko Sentral ng Pilipinas), BPI completely lost the right to issue Philippine pesos, a right it had since the Spanish colonial era and during the American colonial period – up until 1934.